El aprendizaje de lenguas extranjeras es una necesidad en un mundo

 devise

-a procedure for completing the task
+a procedure for completing

 design